-The horse-world has its own language and you'll begin hearing new words and phrases as soon as you enter a stable.
-When you start taking riding lessons, you'll hear some phrases very frequently as your coach teaches you new skills.
-Here are some of the most common phrases that a beginner rider will hear.
+The horse-world has its own language, and you'll begin hearing new words and phrases as soon as you enter a stable for your first riding lesson.
+Some phrases you'll hear very frequently as your coach teaches you new skills.
+Here are some of the most common phrases a beginner rider hears:

 01 of 12

-The horses that dependably, quietly and obediently carry learning riders during lessons may be called school masters.
-Quite often these are older horses whose competition days are behind them.
-But their knowledge makes them the ideal mount for someone who wants to learn new skills.
-A retired school master may make the perfect first horse for a beginner.
+Horses that dependably, quietly, and obediently carry learning riders during lessons may be called "schoolmasters."
+Quite often these are older horses whose competition days are behind them, but their knowledge makes them the ideal mount for someone who wants to learn new skills.
+A retired schoolmaster may make the perfect first horse for a beginner.

 02 of 12